AdamWongCH/analytics-thinking/1-Introduction/lab/README.md

 You are given student engagement data:

-* Number of logins
+* number of logins
-* Assignment submission status
+* assignment submission status
-* Forum participation
+* forum participation

 Your task is to determine:

-Which students may require intervention.
+> **Which students may require intervention, and what action should be taken?**

 ---